Fixation index: Autosomal genetic distances based on classical markers

 For these 42 populations, Cavalli-Sforza and coauthors report bilateral distances computed from 120 alleles.
 Among this set of 42 world populations, the greatest genetic distance observed is between Mbuti Pygmies and Papua New Guineans, where the Fst distance is 0.4573, while the smallest genetic distance (0.0021) is between the Danish and the English.

 When considering more disaggregated data for 26 European populations, the smallest genetic distance (0.0009) is between the Dutch and the Danes, and the largest (0.0667) is between the Lapps and the Sardinians.
 The mean genetic distance among the 861 available pairings of the 42 selected populations was found to be 0.1338..

-A genetic distance of 0.1338 implies that kinship between unrelated individuals of the same ancestry relative to the world population is equivalent to kinship between half siblings in a randomly mating population.
-This also implies that if a human from a given ancestral population has a mixed half-sibling, that human is closer genetically to an unrelated individual of their ancestral population than to their mixed half-sibling.
+The following table shows Fst calculated by Cavalli-Sforza (1994) for some populations: